 - A student needs to have school counselor, CTE teacher or WBL Coordinator approval.

 - Students will attend class one day a week and work 10+ hours a week.

 - Students will provide their own transportation and have parent permission.

 - Priority will be given to those that have successfully taken classes in the CTE career pathways.

-Students interested in a CTE internship should talk to their CTE teacher and complete the Interest Survey.
-Work Based Learning Coordinators will follow up with the student about current opportunities or work with local businesses to develop new sites as needed.Students, parents and businesses with any questions regarding CTE Internships are encouraged to contact:
+Students interested in a CTE internship should talk to their CTE teacher and complete the applicaiton.
+Work Based Learning Coordinators will interview the students and follow up about current opportunities or work with local businesses to develop new sites as needed.Students, parents and businesses with any questions regarding CTE Internships are encouraged to contact:

 - Amy Lord, CTE Coordinator

 email@example.com or 763-241-3400 x5016